flowerinthenight/rmq/README.md

 c.Send(bindId, "rk1", []byte("hello world"))
 ```

-You can also create a send-only binding:
+You can also create a send-only binding with:

 ```go
 bindId, err := c.AddBinding(&rmq.BindConfig{